 Tutorial #2

-Working with Waypoints
+Working with Lat/Long Waypoints

 Note: This tutorial assumes that are using a registered Pro version.
 If you are using the Basic or Unregistered version, not all of these features will be available.
 However, this tutorial will attempt to make it clear when a step or feature requires the Pro version.

-Note: This tutorial was written for use with v2.3.0 of Metes and Bounds.
+Note: This tutorial was written for use with v2.8.2 of Metes and Bounds.
 If you are using a different version, your screenshots may look slightly different.
 But the basic functionality should be the same.

 This is the legal description used for this drawing:

-If you already know that layer's POB, you can enter it directly by choosing Set Current Layer POB Lat/Long from the Layer's menu.
+Now choose Set Current Layer POB Lat/Long from the Layer's menu.
 This will bring up the POB Lat/Long form.

 Enter the POB's Lat/Long and press the Set button.

-Now we are ready to set our other waypoints.
+Now we are ready to set our other waypoint(s).

 Choose the Layer tab from the tab panel on the main screen.